-First the basics: make sure that you have your camera and/or phone, and they're charged.
+First, the basics: make sure that you have your camera and phone, and they're charged.
 There’s nothing worse than worrying about your battery dying when you’re on the go.
-It's also important to keep your lens clean because great photos can be ruined by a smudge on the glass which distorts the image... unless that’s what you want to go for, of course!
+It's also important to keep your lens clean because a smudge can ruin great photos, as it distorts the image – unless that’s what you want to go for, of course!

 2. Timing is all

 Unless you want to capture floods of people, you need to arrive at locations at the right time to get 'empty shots'.
 That usually means arriving early and staying out as late as possible.
 The time of day most people are out is often when the light is at its most harsh, which not great to photograph in.
 As the sun is going down, you get slices of sunlight and darker shadows, which give your images more impact.

 3. Don’t expect perfect results immediately

 Practice, practice, practice.
 I use my Instagram to record my progress, to see how my photos and my style have developed over time.
 I carry my camera pretty much everywhere with me and take pictures on most days.
 Many of these will never be seen by anyone else, but it allows me to experiment and see what I think works and what doesn’t.
 You can learn a lot from other photographers; it’s not a competition, and most will happily talk about particular shots with you and how they achieved their final images.
 It’s a great way to develop and continually learn about photography.

 If you’re not sure where to start with framing, look for symmetry, because this creates a sense of balance in your photos.
 Even making sure that the horizon in your shot is straight will make a big difference.
 It takes a little while, but once you start to look at the world around you, your framing and composition will improve.
 You can then begin experimenting with breaking the rules, and see if this improves your images.